fullstackdevlop/react-interview-questions/README.md

 ### Can Ajax be used in React?

-## Testing, Debugging & Deployment
+## 🐜Testing, Debugging & Deployment

 ### What is Unit Testing & why its useful?